filmmaking (pathways): production and post-production.

 The Bottle Yard Studios

-Studio Director, The Bottle Yard Studios
+Senior Bristol Film Manager, The Bottle Yard Studios

 You will gain a wide understanding of the vital roles production and post-production professionals undertake in augmenting cinematic projects.
 We will equip you with detailed knowledge about the production workflow and management processes, mastering the tools and technology at your disposal.